Analysis of finite-volume discrete adjoint fields for two-dimensional compressible Euler flows: Numerical experiments

 Figure \ref{f:g_M150} presents the contours of the four components of the adjoint field.
 The gradient of the discrete adjoint is then evaluated at cell centers using a Green formula and the residual in cell $(i,j)$ of the continuous adjoint equation, \beq res_{ij} = -A^T_{ij} \left(\frac{\partial \Lambda}{\partial x}\right)_{ij} - B^T_{ij} \left(\frac{\partial \Lambda}{\partial y}\right)_{ij}, \eeq

 is evaluated for both functions.
 In the above equation, $A_{ij}$ and $B_{ij}$ are the Jacobians evaluated with cell-center values.
 For the sake of validation, both terms of the residual and their sum are plotted separately for the lift, on the 2049$\times$2049 mesh in Fig.~\ref{f:bands} (left) and then added in Fig. \ref{f:contdisc_M150} (top left).
 The cancellation of almost opposite terms is obvious.
-The percentage of cells with $|res|$ below a threshold is decreasing as the mesh is refined.
-Nevertheless significant (and increasing) $|res|$ values are still observed in Fig.~\ref{f:contdisc_M150} on the finest mesh at the trailing edge and along the Mach lines passing through the trailing edge (where a perfect adjoint field would exhibit a discontinuity due to the end of the function support).\\ \clth{ The dual consistency improvement is also checked quantitatively calculating the mean norm of the $res$ components inside a fixed region close to the profile (interior of the $ ((x-0.5)/0.55)^2+(z/0.1)^2 = 1$ ellipse and $0.1c$ upwind the two discontinuous lines issued from the trailing edge or their contribution appears to be overwhelming).
+The percentage of cells with $|res|$ below a threshold is \clon{increasing} as the mesh is refined. \\ Nevertheless significant (and increasing) $|res|$ values are observed in Fig.~\ref{f:contdisc_M150} on the finest mesh at the trailing edge and along the Mach lines passing through the trailing edge. \clon{ In the vicinity of the trailing edge, the exact adjoint is zero downstream the backward characteristics emanating from the trailing edge because no perturbation downstream those lines can affect the pressure on the airfoil profile and, thus, the lift and drag.
+Upstream those lines, perturbations do affect lift and drag, and thus the adjoints take non-zero values.
+The corresponding simple discontinuity is more and more accurately captured by any consistent discrete adjoint but the discrete $res_{ij}$, that is independant of the numerical scheme $R$, exhibits high values along the characteristics passing through the trailing edge}. \\ The dual consistency improvement is also checked quantitatively calculating the mean norm of the $res$ components inside a fixed region close to the profile (interior of the $ ((x-0.5)/0.55)^2+(z/0.1)^2 = 1$ ellipse and $0.1c$ upwind the two discontinuous lines issued from the trailing edge or their contribution appears to be overwhelming).
 These means are then summed using ponderations by the far field velocity to account for the dimension of the components and the resulting all-components residual, denoted $RES$, appears to be decreased by a few percent by the modification of the $F^{JST_c}_{3/2}$ differential for adjoint consistency.
-More precisely the decrease of $RES$ goes form 1.5\% (coarsest mesh) to 3.3\% (finest mesh) for the lift whereas it goes from 1.4\% (coarsest mesh) to 3.8\% (finest mesh) for the drag.} Concerning \clfo{far field} boundary conditions, the normal Mach number appears to be supersonic at the intersection of the characteristic geometrical strips (see Fig.~\ref{f:bands}) and the far field boundary.
+More precisely the decrease of $RES$ goes form 1.5\% (coarsest mesh) to 3.3\% (finest mesh) for the lift whereas it goes from 1.4\% (coarsest mesh) to 3.8\% (finest mesh) for the drag.
+Concerning far field boundary conditions, the normal Mach number appears to be supersonic at the intersection of the characteristic geometrical strips (see Fig.~\ref{f:bands}) and the far field boundary.
 No continuous adjoint boundary conditions is hence to be applied there and no check of discrete versus continuous adjoint is required.
 Equation (\ref{e:dab3}) is the discrete counterpart of the continuous boundary condition at the wall in (\ref{e:adjcwal}) and its two terms are plotted in the right part of Fig.~\ref{f:contdisc_M150}.
 They appear to be superimposed, so (\ref{e:dab3}) is actually well satisfied.